ralph-pr/jira-automation/README.md

 # jira-automation
-Automation related to Jira using python and groovy
+Automation related to Jira using python and Groovy.